Arranging a Mediation Information & Assessment Meeting

-We will talk to you about your issues and what is going on for you.
-It will be a chance for you to get things off your chest and you’ll be able to talk about how you see things; what the issues are for you.
+We will talk about what’s going on for you; it will be a chance for you to get things off your chest and tell us what the issues are for you.

 We will talk to you about how family mediation works and give you an understanding of possible alternative ways to resolve your dispute other than going to Court.

-During the MIAM, we will talk to you about yours and your family’s safety; not all cases are suitable for mediation, and you can discuss how you see mediation working for you, set against any concerns you have.
-We will be able to say if we think your case is not suitable for mediation, or if we are unwilling to mediate it.
+During the MIAM we will talk to you about the issue of safety: not all cases are suitable for mediation and we can discuss how you see mediation working for you, set against any concerns you may have.
+We will say if we think your case is not suitable for mediation (there are instances where mediation is not an option.)

 Having attended the meeting, you may decide that you do just want to go to Court and that’s fine.
-If you change your mind down the line and decide mediation is something you want to revisit, you can do so at any stage in the dispute resolution process and your appointed Horizon mediator will be available to assist and advise you.
+If you change your mind down the line and decide mediation is something you want to revisit you can do so at any stage in the dispute resolution process and your appointed Horizon mediator will be available to assist and advise you.

-To find out more about Mediation Information & Assessment Meetings and the mediation process as a whole, please look at some of our other pages via the buttons below.
+To find out more about Mediation Information & Assessment Meetings and the mediation process as a whole, please look at some of the links provided below.